joelparkerhenderson/ways-of-working/README.md

 If communication feels blocked, then consider using a third party.
 For example, consider asking for help from a coach, counselor, meditator, therapist, or trusted friend.

-## For sign language and video conferencing
+## For hand signs, sign language, and video conferencing

 Sign language can be helpful for people who are hard of hearing, and also helpful for video conferencing, for large meetings, and for loud environments.